reesemclean/typescript-advent-of-code-boilerplate/README.md

 ### Watch Mode

-To run your solution in watch mode, enter your data into the input.txt file and run the following command:
+To run your solution in watch mode (so that your solutions rerun whenever you make changes) enter your data into the input.txt file and run the following command:

 ```bash
 npm run watch -- --day 1 --part 1